protocol/launchpad/docs/libp2p/libp2p-connections-users.md

 # libp2p Connections and Users

-## Understanding nodes
+## Understanding Nodes

 Although libp2p was originally developed to work with IPFS, you can use it to create p2p applications that have no relationship to IPFS at all.
 The modularity of libp2p allows you to take whichever pieces you need in your project.

 A central term in a p2p network is the _node_.
 The concept of a _node_ is pretty broad in software engineering, but in libp2p, it usually refers to a single _peer_ of the network (essentially, a computer that might send or receive messages within the p2p network).

-For example, in the following snippet, `libp2p-go` (the Go implementation of libp2p), is used to create a node with default settings.
+For example, in the following snippet, `go-libp2p` (the Go implementation of libp2p), is used to create a node with default settings.

 ```go
 import (